zolcsika71/CodeGenesisAI/README.md

 #  CodeGenesisAI

+## Introduction
+A script which generates code for a specific problem.
 ![CodeGenesisAI Logo](./Images/logo.jpg)
-CodeGenesisAI is a script which generates code for a specific problem.